kyma-project/community/guidelines/releases-guidelines/02-release-process.md

 #### Steps for new release candidate

->**NOTE:** This point applies for new release candidates such as rc1, rc2 and the final version.
+>**NOTE:** This section applies to new release candidates such as RC1, RC2, and the final release version.

 1. Inside the release branch do the following changes.